Jaseempk/yapfun_contracts/README.md

 # Deploy contracts
 make deploy
 ```

+### Key Files

+- `src/YapOrderBook.sol`: Main trading logic
+- `src/YapEscrow.sol`: Fund management
+- `src/YapOracle.sol`: Mindshare data management
+- `src/YapOrderBookFactory.sol`: Market creation

+## Security Considerations

+The protocol implements several security measures:

+- Role-based access control for administrative functions
+- Hourly oracle updates with staleness checks
+- Secure fund management through escrow
+- Protected liquidity pool operations

+## Current Status

+This protocol is currently in development.
+While core functionality is implemented, we are actively:

+- Optimizing the order matching system
+- Enhancing liquidity mechanisms
+- Implementing additional security measures
+- Conducting thorough testing

 ## Disclaimer

-- This protocol is in development and should be used with caution.
-Smart contracts may contain bugs and can result in the loss of funds.
+This protocol is in active development and should be used with caution.
+Smart contracts inherently carry risks and may contain bugs that could result in loss of funds.
+Always do your own research and understand the risks before participating.
-- Ordebook is kinda retarted atm, need to find a better implementation.